 Q: Can I still graduate and how do I get my diploma?

 A: Yes, you can graduate.
 For graduation regulations follow the standard procedure in the study guide.
-Formally, you can graduate each month (in Osiris and also will be communicated to DUO), however all ceremonies are suspended.
-We are currently working on options as to how you can obtain the diploma itself.
+Formally, you can graduate each month (in Osiris and also will be communicated to DUO).
+Luckily, graduation ceremonies are allowed again.
+However, the maximum of allowed guests during the ceremonies is dependent on the applicable government measures.
+If you cannot or don’t want to attend the graduation ceremony it is also possible to pick up your diploma at the Masters Administration Office.

 Q: What if I cannot submit the documents by August 15th in order to graduate this year?
 Will this deadline be prolonged for all students in the last year of their studies?